9-2-2: DEFINITIONS:

 As used in this title, unless the context otherwise requires, the following words and terms shall be construed as herein defined:

-ADULT BOOKSTORE AND/OR VIDEO STORE: An establishment having as a significant or substantial portion of its stock-in-trade books, magazines, periodicals or other printed matter, and/or photographs, films, motion pictures, videocassettes, slides, tapes, records or other form of visual or audio representations which are characterized by their emphasis on matter depicting, describing or relating to specified sexual activities or specified anatomical areas.
+ADULT BOOKSTORE: An establishment having as a substantial or significant portion of its stock in trade, books, magazines, and other periodicals, and/or photographs, films, motion pictures, records or other form of visual or audio representations which are distinguished or characterized by their emphasis on matter depicting, describing or relating to specified sexual activities or specified anatomical areas or an establishment with a segment or section devoted to the sale or display of such material.

-ADULT BUSINESS USE: Any commercial use of property of which a significant or substantial portion involves an activity distinguished or characterized by its emphasis on matters depicting, describing or relating to specified sexual activities or specified anatomical areas, including, but not limited to, the operation of an adult bookstore and/or video store, adult mini-motion picture theater, adult motion picture theater, adult motion picture arcade, adult motel, adult card, gift or novelty store, or adult entertainment cabaret.
+ADULT BUSINESS USE: Any commercial use of property of which a significant or substantial portion involves an activity distinguished or characterized by its emphasis on matters depicting, describing or relating to specified sexual activities or specified anatomical areas, including, but not limited to, the operation of an adult bookstore, adult card, gift or novelty store, adult entertainment cabaret, adult mini-motion picture theater, adult motel, adult motion picture arcade, or adult motion picture theater.

 ADULT CARD, GIFT, OR NOVELTY STORE: An establishment having as a significant or substantial portion of its stock-in-trade items, such as cards, games, articles of clothing and novelties which are distinguished or characterized by an emphasis on depicting, describing, or relating to specified sexual activities or specified anatomical areas.